Women's World Cup: U.S. Is 'Ready, Excited, Hungry' As It Takes On Thailand

 One game at a time.
 That's the mantra of the U.S. women's soccer team today, as they play Thailand in their first match of the Women's World Cup in France — after watching every other team play first.

 U.S. coach Jill Ellis said the anticipation to get on the field has only grown as players watched the other teams face off.
 "I think the players are ready, excited, hungry," she said in a news conference Monday evening.
 "I think we feel prepared.
-The process ... has been has been a long one.
+The process ... has been a long one.
 But I think the players that we've selected and the preparation has been excellent."

-Thailand made its World Cup debut in 2015, and is one of five teams to qualify from Asia, a region that has not fared well in the tournament so far.
+Thailand made its World Cup debut in 2015 and is one of five teams to qualify from Asia, a region that has not fared well in the tournament so far.
 The U.S. and Thailand have played just once before, in 2016, when the U.S. won 9-0.
-That game was notable for other reasons: It was veteran forward Heather O'Reilly's farewell match, Megan Rapinoe took a knee during the U.S. national anthem, and Carli Lloyd scored a hat trick.
+That game was notable for other reasons: It was veteran forward Heather O'Reilly's farewell match, Megan Rapinoe took a knee during the U.S. national anthem and Carli Lloyd scored a hat trick.

 Tuesday's match takes place in Reims, a city east of Paris that's known for its impressive cathedral and champagne.
 In recent days, the city's car-free downtown plaza has been packed with fans wearing U.S. regalia — after France, U.S. fans have bought the second-highest number of tickets to the tournament.